pallavisharma6802/C4Prompt/README.md

 ## The Big Idea

-GreenTok isn’t just about saving tokens—it’s about making AI more responsible and accessible.
+C4Prompt isn’t just about saving tokens—it’s about making AI more responsible and accessible.
 By compressing prompts, we help users get more value from AI, spend less, and do their part for the environment.
 It’s a small change with a big impact.

 ---